Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Experiments

 \subsection{Physics-IQ}

+\paragraph{Benchmark and protocol.} Physics-IQ~\cite{motamed2025physicsiq} evaluates whether video generation models can predict physically plausible future videos from real-world captured physical interactions.
+Each test case provides a switch frame and a text description, and the model generates a 5-second continuation.
+Following the official protocol, generated videos are compared with ground-truth future videos using four complementary metrics: MSE, Spatiotemporal IoU, Spatial IoU, and Weighted Spatial IoU.
+MSE measures pixel-level future-frame reconstruction error, while the IoU metrics evaluate whether the generated motion occurs at the correct location, time, and magnitude.
+The final Physics-IQ score aggregates these metrics into a normalized physical prediction score.

 For evaluation, we generate 5-second videos conditioned on the switch frame following the Physics-IQ protocol.
+We use the same stochastic sampling setup for the base and Phys4D-enhanced models, with temperature $1.0$ and top-$p=0.95$ where applicable.
+We report matched-protocol comparisons only.
+Public leaderboard numbers obtained under different model checkpoints, input modalities, preprocessing, or generation settings are not mixed with our same-backbone comparisons.
+The full matched-protocol results are presented in Table~\ref{tab:app_physics_iq_full}.

-We use nucleus sampling with temperature 1.0 and top-$p$ = 0.95 for all experiments.
-Phys4D achieves substantial improvements over base video diffusion models across multiple backbones.
-When applied to CogVideoX-5b, Phys4D improves the Spatiotemporal IoU from 0.116 to 0.169 (+45.7\% relative) and the Spatial IoU from 0.222 to 0.252 (+13.5\% relative), while simultaneously reducing MSE from 0.013 to 0.009 (30.8\% reduction).
-Similarly, Phys4D boosts WAN2.2-5b's Spatiotemporal IoU from 0.088 to 0.107 (+21.6\% relative) and Open-Sora V1.2 from 0.072 to 0.098 (+36.1\% relative).
-These consistent improvements across different backbones demonstrate that our physics-grounded training paradigm is architecture-agnostic and effectively transfers to various video diffusion models.
+\paragraph{Analysis.} Phys4D achieves substantial improvements over base video diffusion models across multiple backbones.
+When applied to CogVideoX-5B, Phys4D improves Spatiotemporal IoU from 0.116 to 0.182, a $56.9\%$ relative gain, and Spatial IoU from 0.222 to 0.270, a $21.6\%$ relative gain, while reducing MSE from 0.013 to 0.008, a $38.5\%$ reduction.
+Similarly, Phys4D improves WAN2.2-5B's Spatiotemporal IoU from 0.088 to 0.158, a $79.5\%$ relative gain, and Open-Sora V1.2 from 0.072 to 0.119, a $65.3\%$ relative gain.
+The overall Physics-IQ score also improves from 18.8 to 32.8 on CogVideoX-5B, from 16.8 to 30.9 on WAN2.2-5B, and from 14.5 to 24.7 on Open-Sora V1.2.
+These consistent improvements across architectures indicate that the physics-grounded training paradigm is architecture-agnostic and effectively transfers to different video diffusion backbones.

-Notably, Phys4D (CogVideoX-5b) achieves the best performance across all metrics, with a Spatiotemporal IoU of 0.169, Spatial IoU of 0.252, and Weighted Spatial IoU of 0.157, substantially outperforming all baseline models.
-These results indicate that our simulation-grounded training approach can elevate open-source models to achieve significantly improved physical understanding.
+Notably, Phys4D on CogVideoX-5B achieves the best Physics-IQ score among the reported same-backbone comparisons, with an MSE of 0.008, Spatiotemporal IoU of 0.182, Spatial IoU of 0.270, Weighted Spatial IoU of 0.169, and overall score of 32.8.
+This suggests that simulation-grounded structure injection can substantially improve the physical prediction ability of open-source video diffusion models.